-STEP 6: 24 HOUR LEAK TEST
+STEP 6 24 HOUR LEAK TEST

 It is best practice to run your pump for at least 24 hours in order to ensure the system is leak free.
-Once the 24 hour leak test has been completed and there is no sign of leaking fluid you are free to finish your computer build.
+Once the 24 hour leak test has been completed and there is no sign of a leaking fluid, you are free to finish your computer build.

-You will not be needing the EK-ATX Bridging Plug and EK-Cable Pump Testing Adapter anymore.
-Reconnect the pump - refer to page 21, chapter ELECTRICAL CONNECTIONS.
+You will not be needing the ATX Bridging Plug cable anymore.
+Connect all the necessary cables to the motherboard, graphics card and expansion drives.